Unless otherwise credited, all photographs are © David Ritchie and may not be used without my permission.

 If I were still teaching I would invite you to my classroom to tell your tale and show your photos to my students.
 For sure they would be intrigued and enjoy their science lesson. ”

 Thanks for the feedback, always appreciated but if I were a guest teacher I would likely scare the crap out of those kids.
 Imagine: a cranky old man berating them, “Put that damn screen down, get the hell outdoors and look around!”

 Not that I feel old (it’s only a state of mind until you look in the mirror!) but I was reminded of this:

-A little old man shuffled into an ice cream parlor and pulled himself slowly, painfully, up onto a stool.
+A little old man shuffled into an ice cream parlour and pulled himself slowly, painfully, up onto a stool.
 After catching his breath, he ordered a banana split.